Sage-Bionetworks/Synapse-React-Client/README.md

 ## Release Cycle

-The develop branch was created from master
-Feature branches are created from develop
+The `develop` branch points to the development version of Synapse React Client.
+Feature branches should be created from and pulled into `develop`.

+The `main` branch contains the current release version of Synapse React Client.

+To release a new version on NPM, bump the version number in `package.json` in develop, and merge the changes from `develop` to `master`.
+We have GitHub actions configured to automatically build and publish the new version.

+All proposed changes (to be merged into `develop` or `master`) must be via a Pull Request with a code review

+### Hotfixes

-When a feature is complete it is merged into the develop branch If an issue in master is detected a hotfix branch is created from master Once the hotfix is complete it is merged to both develop and master
+If an issue in master is detected a hotfix branch is created from master Once the hotfix is complete it is merged to both develop and master
-Notes:
-On a regular basis develop will be merged into master and a new release will be published from master All proposed changes (to be merged into develop or master) must be via a Pull Request with a code review

 ## Adding a new component and Publishing a new version of SRC